EFWob/RetroRadio/README.recover2.md

 22:31:42.841 -> D: Input "in.tune" (is stopped) physRead=  106 ( mapped to:    1)
 22:31:43.835 -> D: Input "in.tune" (is stopped) physRead=  105 ( mapped to:    1)
 ```
-If everything is expected, the calibration output could be stopped by issuing the command:
+If everything is as expected, the calibration output could be stopped by issuing the command:
 _in.tune=show=0_

 Now the mapped reading can be used to switch presets.
 All what is needed to use this input to change presets is to start the cyclic polling of the preset